nour-a/Northcoders_news/README.md

 ## Northcoders News

 Northcoders News is a social news aggregation, web content rating.
-It is similar to [Reddit](https://www.reddit.com/)
+It is similar to [Reddit](https://www.reddit.com/), it is hosted on heroku [here](https://north-coders-news.herokuapp.com/).

 Northcoders News has articles which are divided into topics.
-Each article has user curated ratings and can be up or down voted using the API.
+Each article has user curated ratings and can be up or down voted using the API.Users can also add comments about an article.
+Comments can also be up or down voted.

 The data from the Northcoders News API server.
 You can read the neat reference for the API [here](https://northcoders-news-api.herokuapp.com/).